James Mann Art Farm. Gallery of pen & ink drawings. Click an image below for full view of the original art.

 Pen & Ink… the Upper Perkiomen Valley Park of Green Lane was established at 530 acres in 1939.

-Pen & ink… villages, small towns, churches and all manner of civic organizations, up and down the east coast of the United States, have a long history of providing amusement and diversion to the local citizenry, while raising money for their needs, by contracting with traveling carnival and circus shows, to set up their enticements… Read more »
+Pen & ink… villages, small towns, local governments, churches and all manner of civic organizations, up and down the east coast of the United States, have a long history of providing amusing diversions to the local citizenry, while raising money earmarked to meeting their annual budgets.
+Contracting with traveling carnival and circus shows, to set… Read more »

 Pen & Ink… bailing hay in Lehigh County.